stabix/stabix/doc/bicrystal_definition.rst

       :label: orientation_matrix

 The orientation of a crystal (Euler angles) can be determined via electron backscatter diffraction (EBSD) measurement or via transmission electron microscopy (TEM).

+The |matlab| function used to generate random Euler angles is: `randBunges.m <https://github.com/stabix/stabix/blob/master/crystallo/randBunges.m>`_

-The |matlab| function used to calculate the orientation matrix from Euler angles is: `eulers2g.m <https://github.com/czambaldi/stabix/blob/master/crystallo/eulers2g.m>`_
+The |matlab| function used to calculate the orientation matrix from Euler angles is: `eulers2g.m <https://github.com/stabix/stabix/blob/master/crystallo/eulers2g.m>`_

-The |matlab| function used to calculate Euler angles from the orientation matrix is: `g2eulers.m <https://github.com/czambaldi/stabix/blob/master/crystallo/g2eulers.m>`_
+The |matlab| function used to calculate Euler angles from the orientation matrix is: `g2eulers.m <https://github.com/stabix/stabix/blob/master/crystallo/g2eulers.m>`_

 Then, from this misorientation matrix (:math:`\Delta g`), the rotation angle (:math:`\omega`) and the rotation axis :math:`[u, v, w]` can be obtained by the following equations :